Finding a Top Financial Advisor Firm in Garden City, New York

 The firm generally invests client assets in a mix of mutual funds, exchange-traded funds (ETFs) and fixed-income instruments.
 Clients with a lower risk tolerance will receive a more conservative allocation that seeks to minimize volatility, while clients with more growth-oriented goals will receive a more aggressive portfolio.
 All portfolios are broadly diversified, and the firm regularly revisits portfolios to ensure the decided asset allocation is still appropriate and the securities in the portfolio are providing optimal value.

-Next up on our list is JRF Asset Advisors, LLC, a firm that employs just one advisor.
-It works with a mix of 244 clients, including individuals, high-net-worth individuals and pension plans.
-There is no account minimum to work with the firm.
+Next up on our list is JRF Asset Advisors, a firm that employs a small advisory team.
+It works with a mix of clients, including non-high-net-worth individuals, high-net-worth individuals and pension plans.
+There is no account minimum necessary to work with the firm.
 JRF specializes in comprehensive financial planning and portfolio management.

-Jay Freeberg, the firm’s sole advisor, is licensed to sell insurance products like annuities or life insurance.
-Additionally, he is a registered representative of a broker-dealer, meaning he can conduct securities transactions.
-These sales and transactions can generate commissions, which creates the potential for a conflict of interest.
+Some of the advisors here are licensed to conduct securities transactions.
+This can generate commissions, which creates the potential for a conflict of interest.
 However, this fee-based firm is bound by its fiduciary duty to always act in its clients’ best interests.

 JRF Asset Advisors Background

 JRF Asset Advisors was established in 1999 by Jay R. Freeberg.
 He serves as president and chief compliance officer (CCO).
 While Freeberg has a small stake, the firm is principally owned by Janover LLC, a New York-based accounting firm.
-Freeberg is both a certified financial planner (CFP) and a certified public accountant (CPA).
+Freeberg is a certified financial planner (CFP), certified public accountant (CPA), certified divorce financial analyst (CDFA) and accredited wealth management advisor (AWMA).

 JRF Asset Advisors Investment Philosophy